euwbah/music-theory/general functional harmony 1.md

 >
 > Harmonic entropy can be thought of as a 'general formula' for calculating discordance of a static vertical chord voicing.
 The computation is beyond the scope of this writing, but it is good to know that the intuitive 'complexity' we are using still holds true even when using harmonic entropy for our current example.
 >
-> There are also known metrics of objectively scoring discordance between just intonated interval ratios, which are known as [height functions](https://en.xen.wiki/w/Height).
+> There are also known metrics of objectively scoring the complexity of just intonated interval ratios, which are known as [height functions](htt.ps://en.xen.wiki/w/Height).
 When a just interval is said to be relatively 'complicated' or 'discordant', the height function would yield a relatively larger score.
 In number theory, height functions quantify the [complexity of objects](https://en.wikipedia.org/wiki/Height_function).
 >
+>> Disclaimer's Disclaimer 1: [This excerpt](https://twitter.com/iamzheanna/status/1554221667370541058) by Zheanna Erose demonstrates a consonant, and familiar (12 edo-ish), sounding collection of 7 just-intonated notes such that all frequencies are coprime (not counting prime 2 - octave-reduction).
+By the metric of height functions, this collection is of great complexity, despite its consonance.
+To add, the 12 edo major scale has technically infinite complexity since it is tuned with irrational frequencies.
+>>
+>> Caution must be taken as numerical complexity does not necessarily imply the perception of a discordant sound, as the human [perception of pitch](https://www.pnas.org/doi/10.1073/pnas.081070998), let alone consonance, involves a seemingly inexhaustible list of factors (I am lazy to list them, but the citations of [this article](https://asa.scitation.org/doi/full/10.1121/1.5127845) are a good starting point), most of which gives a tolerance bandwidth, and imply a cognitive process of ['autocorrecting'](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1000301).
+>>
->> Disclaimer's disclaimer: polyadic entropy/height measuring functions assume a cultural bias toward the harmonic series (because it is present in all 1-dimensional resonance systems); However, for music based off of inharmonic partials of [rectangular](https://www.researchgate.net/publication/310744242_An_Analytical_Solution_to_Free_Rectangular_Plate_Natural_Vibrations_by_Beam_Modes_-_Ordinary_and_Missing_Plate_Modes)/[spherical](https://en.wikipedia.org/wiki/Spherical_harmonicshttps://en.wikipedia.org/wiki/Spherical_harmonics) surfaces (e.g. Gamelan), using measures based on the [Critical Bandwidth (Plomp & Levelt)](https://www.mpi.nl/world/materials/publications/levelt/Plomp_Levelt_Tonal_1965.pdf) model (like the [Sethares algorithm](https://sethares.engr.wisc.edu/consemi.html)) has much better effectiveness as demonstrated [here](https://www.youtube.com/watch?v=ksX-saQVL40&ab_channel=ObjectiveHarmony).
+>> Disclaimer's Disclaimer 2: polyadic entropy/height measuring functions assume a cultural bias toward the harmonic series (because it is present in all 1-dimensional resonance systems); However, for music based off of inharmonic partials of [rectangular](https://www.researchgate.net/publication/310744242_An_Analytical_Solution_to_Free_Rectangular_Plate_Natural_Vibrations_by_Beam_Modes_-_Ordinary_and_Missing_Plate_Modes)/[spherical](https://en.wikipedia.org/wiki/Spherical_harmonicshttps://en.wikipedia.org/wiki/Spherical_harmonics) surfaces (e.g. Gamelan), using measures based on the [Critical Bandwidth (Plomp & Levelt)](https://www.mpi.nl/world/materials/publications/levelt/Plomp_Levelt_Tonal_1965.pdf) model (like the [Sethares algorithm](https://sethares.engr.wisc.edu/consemi.html)) has much better effectiveness as demonstrated [here](https://www.youtube.com/watch?v=ksX-saQVL40&ab_channel=ObjectiveHarmony).
 >
 > Note that there is still merit to continuing the analysis in just intonation as these specifically chosen just interval representations have the highest probabilities of being perceived and detempered by the auditory cortex as the input stimuli 12edo tempered intervals.
 However, a full analysis would require one to perform the following observations on all other possible just interval representations (e.g. 21/16 ([octave-reduced](https://en.xen.wiki/w/Octave_reduction) 7th harmonic of G) instead of 4/3 for the note F4 in G3 dominant 7 taken w.r.t.
 C4), though it would yield similar conclusions.